-It is important to recognise that the findings of McCormack and Rawlinson (2016) consider flyback events where the branchline is under high tension (80 kg).
+It is important to recognise that the findings consider flyback events where the branch line is under high tension (80 kg).
 The relative hazard posed to crew in pelagic longline fishing operations is likely to rarely reach that considered in the safety research.